-If you’re facing embezzlement charges in Texas, you probably have a lot of questions about what to expect from your case.
+If you’re facing embezzlement charges in Texas, you probably have questions about what to expect from your case.

 - Is embezzlement a felony?